peteroupc/peteroupc.github.io/bernoulli.md

 - Do the following process repeatedly, until this algorithm returns a value:
     1. Run the **ExpMinus** algorithm with parameter _z_.
 Let _r_ be the result of that run.
-    2. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), return 1&minus;_r_.
+    2. Generate 1 or 0 with equal probability.
+If 1 was generated this way, return 1&minus;_r_.
 Otherwise, if _r_ is 1, return 0.

 > **Note:** Follows from observing that tanh(_z_/2) = (_d_ + (1 &minus; _&mu;_)) / (_c_ + _&mu;_), where _&mu;_ = exp(&minus;_z_), _d_ = 0, and _c_ = 1.
 (See **algorithm for (_d_ + _&mu;_) / (_c_ + _&lambda;_)**.)